Providence Grays HISTORIC BASE BALL CLUB

 On June 20, 1998, we invited a New York club to Rhode Island for another "World Series" on the idyllic Bristol Common.
 The veteran New York team beat our nine in a doubleheader, 13-4 and 12-9.
 Though we showed our inexperience, there were promising moments, and fun was had by all.

-Eighteen years later, the Grays are still going strong, the longest run of any vintage team in New England.
+Twenty-five years later, the Grays are still going strong, the longest run of any vintage team in New England.
 We've played games from New Jersey to Block Island to the Catskills, under rules from the 1850's to 1898.
 Many of those moments are documented by photos you can see on this site.
 We take great pride in the level of historical accuracy we've established, and we always aim to do better.
 We plan to use this site to record some of the lessons we've learned about vintage base ball and baseball history.